rentruewang/mind/code/simplicity.md

 S, I: Do less things -> simplicity.

-L: substiution principle, this has nothing to do with simplicity, but rather the contract of template / generics.
+L: substitution principle, this has nothing to do with simplicity, but rather the contract of template / generics.

 O, D: Abstraction allows for extensibility. **Abstraction, as opposed to using implementation details, is about minimizing the amount of information used.** Therefore, more abstract code is more simple (at least more terse, so simpler in terms of information representation).